 So a spinach salad sprinkled with olive oil and fresh lemon juice, a good dollop of hummus, and sprinkled with freshly cracked nuts would make a very important contribution to the best calcium for osteoporosis; and to prevent it for that matter.

-There's no place for margarine in my diet, not because it's got zero calcium, but due to the trans fatty acids.
+There is no place for margarine in my diet, not because it has got zero calcium, but due to the trans fatty acids.

 Butter is back, and has small amounts of calcium; about 3mg on that slice of low GI bread above.

 Flax seeds I believe should be daily in our diet, not so much for the calcium as the lignans and omega-3.

 But having said that, they are also rich in calcium, 1 tablespoon containing 18mg.
-Freshly ground and sprinkled on your cereal, where it has no taste but adds huge nutritional value, flax seed makes an excellent contribution to your overall health.
+Freshly-ground and sprinkled on your cereal, where it has no taste but adds huge nutritional value, flax seed makes an excellent contribution to your overall wellness.

-Refining of white flour removes most of the calcium, so manufacturers fortify if with extra, to the extent that it has more than in wholewheat bread.
+Refining of flour removes most of the calcium, so manufacturers fortify if with extra, to the extent that it has more than in wholewheat bread.

-Just how good the bio availability of the naturally rich 100 percent whole wheat as compared to the synthetically enriched flour, I am unsure.
-But certainly all bread makes a significant contribution to the calcium in your diet.
+Just how good the bio-availability in naturally rich 100 percent whole wheat as compared to the synthetically enriched flour, I am unsure.
+But certainly all unrefined bread makes a significant contribution to the calcium in your diet.

-I'm unable to recommend white flour for its higher calcium because of the high glycemic index, and lack of natural fibre, lignins and vitamins.
-Rather we choose to make our own low GI bread which is fortified with hummus and freshly ground sesame and flax seeds.
+I'm unable to recommend white flour for its higher calcium because of the high glycemic index, and lack of natural fibre, lignans and vitamins.
+Rather we choose to make our own low GI bread which is fortified with hummus and freshly-ground sesame and flax seeds.

 Citrus in its whole state, or freshly squeezed to include the pulp and some pith is rich in calcium.
-One whole orange for example contains 7% of your needs as an adult, but only 4% if you are osteoporotic.
-For a pre-teenage child, a half would do; citrus for calcium should certainly be part of the package.
+One whole orange for example contains 7% of your needs as an adult, but only 4 percent if you are osteoporotic.
+For a pre-teenage child, a half would do; citrus for the mineral should certainly be part of the package.